Soft Theorems in Chern-Simons Matter Theories: Introduction

 \section{Introduction}

 Soft theorems are statements about scattering amplitudes of processes involving external states with low energy (soft) gauge bosons.
-The leading soft theorems relate the amplitudes with soft bosons to those without them by a ``universal'' soft factor which has a pole divergence in the soft momenta.
-It has been shown in various previous works that the leading order soft theorems are related to the gauge invariance of the scattering amplitudes via appropriate Ward identities \cite{He:2014cra,Kapec:2015ena,Kapec:2014zla,Lysov:2014csa,Laddha:2017vfh,Campiglia:2016hvg,Campiglia:2015qka,Conde:2016csj,Hirai:2018ijc,Mao:2017tey} (also a nice review is \cite{Strominger:2017zoo}).
-This naturally leads to the following question: How do soft theorems work for Chern-Simons theories, where the gauge invariance only holds up to a boundary term (for instance, refer to this review \cite{Dunne:1998qy}).
-In this note, we will calculate how the leading and subleading soft theorems get corrected when we introduce a Chern-Simons term in QED and QCD.
+They relate the amplitudes with external soft gauge bosons to those without them via a soft operator.
+This soft operator is given as an expansion in the soft momenta of the external gauge bosons.
+The leading term in the expansion has a pole divergence in the soft momenta \cite{Gell-Mann:1954wra,Low:1954kd,Low:1958sn,Burnett:1967km,Weinberg:1964ew,Weinberg:1965nx}.
+The leading and subleading terms in the soft operator have a universal form which is completely insensitive to the details of the process and only depends on the charge, momenta and angular momentum of the hard particles.
+This universal behavior is understood to be a consequence of the local on-shell gauge invariance of the scattering amplitudes \cite{Low:1954kd,Low:1958sn,Weinberg:1964ew,Burnett:1967km,Bern:2014vva}.
+This naturally leads to the following question: does this statement apply to gauge theories with Chern-Simons terms as well?
+Unlike the usual gauge-invariant terms in the QED or QCD action, the Chern-Simons terms are gauge-invariant only up to a boundary term \cite{Chern:1974ft,Dunne:1998qy}.
+Therefore, they do not modify the Ward identity corresponding to small gauge transformations.
+Therefore, the gauge invariance of these terms is more subtle.
+Naturally then it is interesting to ask whether they modify the universal form of the leading or subleading soft theorems.
+In this paper, we answer this question.
+We calculate how the soft theorems get corrected at the tree-level when we introduce a Chern-Simons term in QED and QCD.

 Chern-Simons terms are only defined in odd space-time dimensions.
-In this paper, we will work in 4+1 space-time dimensions instead of the usual 2+1 dimensions since we want to treat the Chern-Simons term perturbatively about the Yang Mills theory.\footnote{In D=2+1, the Chern-Simons term goes like $\sim\mathbb{A}d\mathbb{A}+\mathbb{A}^{3}$ which dominates over the Yang Mills action in the infrared.
-This not the case in higher dimensions where the Chern-Simons term becomes less relevant in the infrared.} To state the problem precisely, consider a Yang Mills gauge theory coupled to matter described by the gauge field action $\mathcal{S}_{gauge}$ in 4+1 dimensions.
-We add a term $\mathcal{S}_{CS}$ such that,
+They are usually studied in 2+1 space-time dimensions.
+We are instead working in 4+1 dimensions because we want to treat the Chern-Simons term perturbatively about the usual gauge theory of QED or QCD.\footnote{In D=2+1, the Chern-Simons term goes like $\sim\mathbb{A}d\mathbb{A}+\mathbb{A}^{3}$ which dominates over the Yang-Mills action in the infrared.
+This not the case in higher dimensions where the Chern-Simons term becomes less relevant in the infrared.} Hence, we consider a gauge field coupled to matter in $D=4+1$,